andrewheiss/why-donors-donate/analysis/survey/experiment.md

     | ----------------------------------------------------------------- | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
     | How important is it that you trust a charity before giving to it? |  •  |  •  |  •  |  •  |  •  |  •  |  •  |

-*Q2.8*: Here is a 7-point scale on which your level of trust in charities is arranged from no trust at all (left) to complete trust (right).
+*Q2.8*: Here is a 7-point scale on which your level of trust in charities is arranged from no trust at all (1) to complete trust (7).
 Where would you place yourself on this scale?

 :   Single answer